fossasia/loklak_webclient/iframely/docs/SETUP.md

-# Deploy Iframely to Your Own Servers
+# Deploy Iframely on Your Own Servers

-The source-code of [Iframely APIs](https://iframely.com) is hosted [on GitHub](https://github.com/itteco/iframely).
-It's the Node.js code published under MIT license.
-You can start self-hosting any time, as APIs are nearly identical (except the hosted version requires API key and can output the HTML of hosted widgets via [Short URLs](https://iframely.com/docs/url-shortener)).
+The source-code of [Iframely](https://iframely.com) parsers is hosted [on GitHub](https://github.com/itteco/iframely).
+It's a Node.js library and server published under MIT license.
+You can start self-hosting any time, as APIs are nearly identical (except the hosted version requires API key and can output the HTML of [smart iFrames](https://iframely.com/docs/iframes)).

 Here are the instructions to get your instance of APIs up and running.